eastbanctech/dob-docs/docs/dp-user-management.md

 * External Inspectors can have 24 hour availability as well and use absences to modify their availability.
     * Currently External Inspectors even if provisioned in Dispatch will not receive any inspections.

 Inspectors availability can be adjust by designating what days are available via the checkbox to the left of the day and the hours the user is available via the start and end timeframe dropdowns.
-To indicate the Inspector is off on specific days, a checkbox should be unselected and "No Availability" will be dipslayed.
+To indicate the Inspector is off on specific days, a checkbox should be unselected and "No Availability" will be displayed.

 ## User Permission Details Page